derdriu-mcateer/DerdriuMcAteer_T2A2/README.md

 | course = db.relationship("Course", back_populates="reviews") | Each Review object has an associated Course object, and this relationship can be accessed via the course attribute in the Review model.
 The `back_populates` argument defines the relationship from the Review side back to the Course model. |

 ## R9 Discuss the database relations to be implemented in your application

+Please note that the entity relationship diagram can be loacted in R6.
+This provides a visual aid to the below explainations of the relations within this database.

 ### Users
 Below is an example of a populated users table as represented in PostgreSQL.